grafana/grafana/public/app/plugins/datasource/graphite/help.md

 #### Get Shorter legend names

-- alias() function to specify a custom series name<
+- alias() function to specify a custom series name
 - aliasByNode(2) to alias by a specific part of your metric path
-- aliasByNode(2, -1) you can add multiple segment paths, and use negative index
-- groupByNode(2, 'sum') is useful if you have 2 wildcards in your metric path and want to sumSeries and group by
+- groupByNode(2, 'sum') is useful if you have 2 wildcards in your metric path and want to sumSeries and group by.

 #### Series as parameter